morkmic/morkmic/README.md

 ### Hi there 👋

 🌱 For last 7 years I've been PLC programmer.
-This journey tooks me to several continents⛵.
+This journey took me to several continents⛵ where I worked for biggest automitive producers.
 Now I want to take my knowledge and experience to try my chances in IT world.
-I'm intrested to become Java Developer.
+I want to become Java Developer.

 📖 Things learned so far:
 - Java